Nilesh2000/twg/README.md

 This allows you tell Go when to pass a test, skip a test, or fail a test.

 t.Errorf allows you to tell Go that you have failed a test case.

+When you run `go test`, go is building a binary using all the _test.go files.
+This binary is then executed.
+At the end of the tool, it cleans up the binary and related artifacts